ARWattam/BV-BRC-Docs/docroot/tutorial/similar_genome_finder/similar_genome_finder.md

 1\.
 The tool will return the top hits to the selected genome.
 The page will include a reference to the data that was submitted for analysis, as well as the table.
 The entire table can be downloaded by clicking on the **Download** icon at the top upper right of the table.
 ![Figure 20](./images/Picture20.png "Figure 20")

 2\.
 The table also includes the metadata for the genomes, which includes the country of isolation, any host that the genome was isolated from, the year the strain was collected, and the data that it was completed.
-Also included are the distance and P values, and the number of K-mers, out of 1000 total, that the genome shared with the submitted genome.
+Also included are the **Distance**, **P values**, and the **K-mer Count** (number out of 1000 total) that the genome shared with the submitted genome.
 ![Figure 21](./images/Picture21.png "Figure 21")

 3\.
 To see information on an individual genome, click on the check box preceding it in the first column.
 This will populate the box to the right of the vertical green bar with the information that BV-BRC has on that particular genome.